 Not less than 122,410 people have received the Oxford-AstraZeneca COVID-19 vaccine jabs across the country, the National Primary Health Care Development Agency (NPHCDA) has said.

 The NPHCDA Executive Director, Dr Faisal Shuaib, gave the figure on Monday at the briefing of the Presidential Task Force (PTF) on COVID-19 in Abuja, the nation’s capital.

 He stated that no adverse effect has been recorded or any known severe side effect since the Federal Government launched the vaccination exercise.

-Shuaib stressed that the vaccine only elicits mild pains and symptoms and called on those eligible to be inoculated to come forward for the vaccine jab.
+Shuaib stressed that the vaccine only elicits mild pains and symptoms and called on those eligible to be inoculated to come forward for the COVID-19 vaccine jab.

 According to him, the vaccination exercise has already commenced in 32 states and the Federal Capital Territory (FCT).

 The NPHCDA, however, noted that the exercise has yet to commence in four states – Kogi, Kebbi, Zamfara, and Oyo, as of the time of the briefing.

 He informed reporters at the briefing that the government was aware of the report of alleged vaccine mismanagement at some sites and investigations have commenced.

 Shuaib warned that the government would not hesitate to deal with anyone found culpable of subverting the vaccination process, using stringent measures and appropriate sanctions.

 He also gave an assurance that the government would ensure that the procurement of vaccines was transparently handled.